basnijholt/nijho.lt/content/post/mindroom/index.md

 ## 8. Hot-reload: change config without downtime

-One detail I'm particularly happy with (and spent way too long perfecting): `config.yaml` is watched at runtime.
+`config.yaml` is watched at runtime.
 When you edit it—add an agent, change a model, update instructions—MindRoom diffs the old and new config, gracefully restarts only the affected agents, and has them rejoin their rooms.
 No downtime, no restart required.